falconshark/atmessager/README.md

 receivers.json contain all of the registed user name and chat id.
 ATMessager will use these receiver name to find their chat id.

+You can get the chat id by using the [getUpdate](https://core.telegram.org/bots/api#getupdates) function of Telegram Bot API.

 Example:

 ```json